-With proper upkeep, your air conditioner will offer worry-free service for years.
-But, similar to any other thing in your home, it will ultimately need replacement.
-Knowing when to install a new one is important to prevent pricey repairs, higher utility bills and interruptions to your comfort.
+With proper upkeep, your air conditioner will deliver worry-free cooling for a long time.
+But, like any other appliance in your residence, it will ultimately need to be replaced.
+Knowing when to replace it is important to skip pricey repairs, costly utility bills and interrupted comfort.

-When it includes being cool and your home’s energy efficiency, our HCE Systems professionals have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner requires replacement.
-Here are a couple of points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our HCE Systems professionals have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner needs to be replaced.
+Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.

-On average, the Department of Energy says most air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s wise to get started preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a replacement.
+Typically, the Department of Energy says most air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s recommended to begin preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for a replacement.

 How reliable is your air conditioner?
-Does it cool well, even on the warmest days?
-Or is it regularly malfunctioning?
-When your air conditioner becomes less trustworthy it’s time to start preparing to get an updated one.
+Does it cool dependably, even on the toastiest days?
+Or is it frequently malfunctioning?
+When your air conditioner is less dependable it’s time to begin thinking about getting an updated one.

-Over your air conditioner’s life cycle, it’s anticipated for it to need several little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just replace it.
+Over your air conditioner’s life cycle, it’s expected for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just replace it.

-Every air conditioner comes with a SEER rating, which measures how efficiently it consumes electricity to make cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal mandates.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner includes a SEER rating, which ranks how proficiently it consumes electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal guidelines.
+However, your air conditioner becomes inefficient as it ages.

-Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but might pay for themselves over their life span through improved energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are usually costlier but may pay for themselves over their life span through more energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you comfortable when your air conditioner is working?
-Or are you constantly dialing down the temperature to stay cool?
-An older air conditioner might struggle to keep your home comfy due to reduced efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of cooling at full speed all the time, these air conditioners operate at multiple speeds to adapt your comfort.
+Are you comfortable when your air conditioner is running?
+Or are you continuously dialing down the temperature to remain cool?
+An aging air conditioner may have trouble keeping your home comfy due to decreased efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of operating at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

 Your air conditioner should give cooling you can feel, not hear.
-If noise is bothering you, ask us about installing a variable-speed air conditioner.
-Many of these air conditioners operate at a sound level that’s similar to a regular conversation.
+If noise is a concern, call us about getting a variable-speed air conditioner.
+Most of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a good way to maximize your energy efficiency, with not much effort necessary from you.
-And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for not much.
-Many of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or gone and alter temperatures as necessary.
+Installing a smart thermostat is a smart method to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for very little.
+Most of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or away and adjust temperatures as necessary.

-If you use an aging air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a smart method to ensure smart thermostat compatibility.
+If you have an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
-You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will list the refrigerant kind.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
+You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will list the refrigerant kind.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, fixing the problem will be pricey.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever has a refrigerant leak, fixing the problem will be costly.
+That’s due to the fact Freon is only available in decreased, recycled amounts.

 Newer air conditioners use Puron®, or R-410A.
-But you can’t just add Puron in a Freon air conditioner, because pressure requirements are different.
+But you can’t just use Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really accumulate as time passes.
+If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really add up over time.

-We know that air conditioner cost is your number one question.
+We are aware that air conditioner cost is your number one question.
 That’s why working with HCE Systems for air conditioning installation in Norton and surrounding areas is easy and affordable.
-Our pros will help you find the right model for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+Our technicians will help you find the right model for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.